mariosotil/river-framework/README.md

 ### About the wrapper for IBM Notes:

-- So far, supports only five basic elements to work with a Notes database (session, database, document, view, iterator)
+- Supports only five basic elements to work with a Notes database (session, database, document, view, iterator)
 - Anyway, you can still use the native Java library to do things like modify the ACL or work with RichText items.
 - Supports local and remote sessions (DIIOP)
 - Auto recycling the Notes objects